named-data/ndn-cpp/README.md

 does not require it, we really would appreciate it if others would share their contributions to the library if they are willing to do so under the same license.

-See the file INSTALL for build and install instructions.
+See the file INSTALL.md for build and install instructions.

 Please submit any bugs or issues to the NDN-CPP issue tracker: http://redmine.named-data.net/projects/ndn-cpp/issues